An Incremental Sampling and Segmentation-Based Approach for Motion Planning Infeasibility: Discussion

 We first examine the effect of fixing $d$.
 While lower values of $d$ resulted in similar overall runtime performance, higher values ($d > 5$) led to increased runtimes.
 This is because checking $d$ neighboring samples for collisions requires additional calls to the collision checker, thereby increasing computational cost.
 Based on our observations, $d = 5$ provides a practical balance.

 Independently of $d$, smaller values of $ns$ ($ns < 100$) did not significantly impact performance for scenarios $S_1$-$S_4$, as the segmentation times are negligible.
 However, larger values of $ns$ could lead to longer runtimes simply due to the acquisition of more samples (and thereby calls to \texttt{CollisionCheck}) than necessary to establish infeasibility.
 In $S_5$, where segmentation time constitutes a major portion of the total runtime, setting $ns < 100$ could result in multiple iterations (as opposed to the single iteration currently required for $S_5$, as shown in the sixth column of Table~\ref{tab:statistics}), increasing runtime.
+The same reasoning extends to $S_6$, for which $ns < 300$ leads to more than one iteration.